Primary School: Green screens against air pollution

 Improving school air quality

-When Mobilane were chosen by the London Borough of Lambeth to look at options to combat air pollution at a Lambeth school, we answered: Mobilane Green Screen and put them in touch with one of our network of installers, The Plantman Limited, to talk them through their plans.
+When Mobilane were chosen by the London Borough of Lambeth to look at options to combat air pollution at a Lambeth school.
+We put them in touch with one of our network of installers, The Plantman Limited, to talk them through their plans.
+They installed Green screens against air pollution

 Assessing the site, the school’s air quality aims and the best green solution for the client, the project took shape.
 The installation – 31 screens at 2.2 metres high, each section 1.2 metres wide – was delivered and brought to life at the end of May 2017.